 - 1. Log in to the site you want to work with. - 2.
 Find the asset for which you want to undo the checkout and open it: - a.
 In the navigation pane, select My Checkouts from the Tags tree.
-(If the Tags tree is collapsed, click the Tags bar to expand it.)

-Content Server displays a list of assets presently checked out to you.
+(If the Tags tree is collapsed, click the Tags bar to expand it.) - Content Server displays a list of assets presently checked out to you. - b.

-b.
 In the list of assets, navigate to the desired asset and click its name.

-3. In the action bar, click Undo Checkout.
+Content Server displays the asset in the "Inspect" form. - 3.
+In the action bar, click Undo Checkout.